Depth-Bounded Epistemic Planning: Rooted and Canonical -Contractions

-Note that since the sets $\atomSet$ and $\agentSet$ are countable, we can assume a fixed total order on them.
-This induces a fixed total order on signatures that we will denote $\lessdot$.
-From this, we define the notion \emph{canonical $h$-signatures}.
+As $\atomSet$ and $\agentSet$ are fixed finite sets, we can assume a fixed total order on them.
+This induces a fixed total order $\lessdot$ on signatures as in \citeauthor{conf/kr/BolanderDH21}~(\citeyear{conf/kr/BolanderDH21}).
+From this, we define the notion of \emph{canonical signatures}.